-PG&E conducts regular leak surveys and inspections of the natural gas transmission pipeline system using high-precision GPS technology, we will be better able to serve our customers, enhance our ongoing pipeline safety programs and work more efficiently with first responders.|
+|In 2013, PG&E conducted a comprehensive survey of our natural gas transmission pipeline system using high-precision Global Positioning System (GPS) mapping technology.
+A more precise pipeline map allows us to better serve our customers, enhance our ongoing pipeline safety programs and work more efficiently with first responders.|

 Right-of-way: A right-of-way designates an area of land above the pipeline that PG&E may use to maintain, inspect and safely operate the pipeline.
 Pipeline rights-of-way are documented in written agreements with property owners called "easements."

-Easement agreements, which are recorded documents, create the shared responsibility between PG&E and property owners to maintain the area above the pipeline.
+Easement: Easement agreements, which are recorded documents, create the shared responsibility between PG&E and property owners to maintain the area above the pipeline.

 If you have questions or want more information about our efforts to maintain ready access to the pipeline, please call us at 1-877-259-8314.